Victim in triple shooting had been suspected in 2022 double murder outside Mall of Louisiana

 A grand jury examined the case and passed on indicting Grim.
 He was released in August 2022, but District Attorney Hillar Moore told WBRZ his office planned to review the case again and pursue charges again.

-After the shooting, BRPD said the shooting was likely retaliatory from different shootings — but did not disclose specifics.
+After the shooting, BRPD said the double murder was likely retaliatory from different shootings — but did not disclose specifics.

 "We know the situations that might have occurred most recently in the past, and [that] they may be retaliating against those other individuals who were involved in a particular incident," Sgt.
 L'Jean McKneely said.